Recognition101/Generic-Star/README.md

 ### 3.1 Javascript Style

 Everything in Generic Star should be collected in the GenericStar object / namespace.
 If an object is directly in the GenericStar namespace, then it should be used directly by the games themselves in order to run.
-If an object is instead used for the editor (and thus does not need to be called in at a game’s runtime), it should be placed in the GenericStar.Editor object / namespace.
+If an object is instead used for the editor (and thus does not need to be called in at a game's runtime), it should be placed in the GenericStar.Editor object / namespace.

 All classes and public functions should be prefaced with proper [JSDoc](http://code.google.com/p/jsdoc-toolkit/).

 Classes are implemented as function-objects, and come in two flavors:
 Library / GUI Class.
 This class is only ever instantiated by the library, and there are never many instances of this class at once.
-To create one of these classes, [closures](https://developer.mozilla.org/en/JavaScript/Guide/Closures) are used to guarantee privacy of variables, and all public and private variables and functions are defined within the constructor function using the “this” keyword.
+To create one of these classes, [closures](https://developer.mozilla.org/en/JavaScript/Guide/Closures) are used to guarantee privacy of variables, and all public and private variables and functions are defined within the constructor function using the "this" keyword.
 Inheritance is achieved through the use of [prototypes](https://developer.mozilla.org/en/JavaScript/Guide/Inheritance_constructor_prototype).
 Instance Class.
 This class will scale to any number of instances at one time.
 This class is only used in scenarios when number of instances is unknown due to user allocation.
-All variables and functions are public and accessed with the “this” keyword.
+All variables and functions are public and accessed with the "this" keyword.
 Every instance class should have a prototype to inherit from, even if it is just to define default values of variables.

 This design, while complicated, allows for efficient usage of memory by not duplicating default values in instances of classes that are commonly instantiated.